Kitsap County, WA

 Cameras | ✓ |

-In August 1, 2019, the Washington State Patrol (WSP) and several partner agencies announced the arrest of nineteen dangerous sexual predators who targeted children in Kitsap County, during a multi-day “Operation Net Nanny” event.
+In August 2019, the Washington State Patrol (WSP) and several partner agencies announced the arrest of nineteen sex buyers who attempted to sexually abuse minors in exchange for money in Kitsap County.
+These individuals were discovered during a multi-day “Operation Net Nanny” event.
 This was the 16th operation spearheaded by the WSP’s Missing and Exploited Children Task Force (MECTF), an Internet Crimes Against Children affiliate.
-Since the original operation in August 2015, MECTF has netted a total of 271 arrests and rescued more than 31 children from sexual exploitation.
-From July 25, 2019 to July 29, 2019, undercover law enforcement officers used various websites on the internet and phone applications to communicate with people interested in having sex with children in Kitsap County.
+Undercover law enforcement officers used various websites and phone applications to communicate with individuals interested in sexually exploiting children in exchange for money in Kitsap County.
 The operation generated hundreds of responses.
-The perpetrators who were arrested during the operation traveled to meet with the undercover detectives posing as underage girls and boys with the intent to engage in sexual activity with children as young as six years old.
+The perpetrators who were arrested during the operation traveled to meet with undercover detectives posing as underage girls and boys with the intent to engage in commercial sexual activity with children as young as six years old.
 One of the men charged with second-degree rape of a child and communication with a minor for immoral purposes had previously served six months in prison for child molestation in 2014.
 The names of the individuals arrested during the operation were included in a news release by the WSP.
-The primary crimes investigated were:
+Offender’s charges included:

 - RCW 9A.44.073 – Rape of a child in the first degree – attempt